Follow TV Tropes

 • World of Action Girls: Not only are all the major characters young girls, but all of them have been trained to take advantage of how they're young girls.

 • You Have Outlived Your Usefulness: Once Dante has been captured and the Turin plant secured, the Prime Minister sends in the Italian army to destroy the SWA.
-Subverted when, instead of a Bolivian Army Ending, all SWA personnel surrender peacefully.
-Due to this, the Italian soldiers were reluctant to shoot them.
+Subverted when, instead of a Bolivian Army Ending, all SWA personnel surrender peacefully, and the PM decides to cut his losses and make a deal to ensure the Agency is shut down.

 • You Remind Me of X: